wattwisegames/watt-wiser/README.md

 #### How to read benchmark chart

 This chart will show different numbers than the monitor tab because the system's baseline energy consumption is *automatically* subtracted out from the data shown.
-The graph is intended to reflect **only** the energy consumption of your mesaured application.
+The graph is intended to reflect **only** the energy consumption of your measured application.

 ## Included Example Trace